-In consideration for the licenses and other rights granted to Janssen, Janssen has paid us an upfront fee of \$350.0 million and milestone payments totaling \$110.0 million for the achievement of four development milestone events to date.
+In consideration for the licenses and other rights granted to Janssen, Janssen has paid us an upfront fee of \$350.0 million and milestone payments totaling \$110.0 million for the achievement of four development milestone events as of March 31, 2020.
 Additionally, we are eligible to receive further milestone payments up to \$125.0 million for the achievement of specified manufacturing milestones and an additional \$1,115 million for the achievement of specified future development, regulatory and net trade sales milestones.